Immortality-IMT/xSSL/README.md

 aSSL uses an encryption lib that PHP no longer supports. https://github.com/pear/Crypt_RSA - implementation of RSA in php version,  https://pear.php.net/package/Crypt_RSA - message reads This package is not maintained anymore and has been superseded.
 Package has moved to channel phpseclib.sourceforge.net, package Crypt_RSA.
 The package has fixes and still functions.

+Originally created by Francesco Sullo - Rome, Italy (https://web.archive.org/web/20170216003527/http://assl.sullof.com/assl/), the project was orphaned some years ago now.
 Credits go to...
 Tom Wu for its BigIntegers and RSA in JavaScript, Chriss Veness for its AES Javascript implementation, Ryan Perry for the PHP aSSL porting

 30-12-2009, Fixed a bug in the aSSL PHP version.
 Thanks to Thomas Krapp.
 19-11-2009, Fixed a bug in the aSSL PHP version.
 Thanks to Mark Brekelmans.